 Sanction Scanner is AML and KYC compliance software.
 Sanction Scanner provides enhanced PEP, Sanction, and Adverse Media Screening services.
 With Sanction Scanner, you can easily KYC Check.
-Sanction Scanner has consisted of over 1000 Sanction lists in the database.
-Also, our database consists of regulatory, other official local and global sanction and pep lists, including global government departments.
+Sanction Scanner consists of over 1000 Sanction lists in the database.
+Also, our database consists of regulatory other official local and global sanction and pep lists, including international government departments.
 Sanction Scanner provides end-to-end needs of organizations in this field because of its many features, API and integration capability, and the ability to create local lists.
-It reduces your operational costs and development efforts.
+As a result, it reduces your operational costs and development efforts.

 As Sanction Scanner, we are committed to protecting all financial companies, large or small, from financial crimes.
 We aim to provide the best support and service to our customers, so we respond to customers' feedback as quickly as possible.